Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Activity Profiles

-If you are using a standard Garmin activity profile, it is important that you use one that is suited to wind sports.
+If you are using a standard Garmin activity profile, it is VERY important that you use one that is suited to wind sports.

-The vast majority of activity profiles on Garmin watches perform filtering of the speed data that is highly undesirable.
+This is because the vast majority of Garmin activity profiles perform undesirable filtering of the speed data.

-Suitable Garmin activity profiles include:
+Several suitable activity profiles can be found on all of the rugged watches.

 - Windsurf
 - Kiteboard

+In the absence of suitable activity profiles, you should use the generic profile.

 - Other

-The following Garmin activity profiles are NOT suitable:
+The following is a list of activity profiles that are NOT suitable, due to their filtering / smoothing.

+- Walk
+- Run
+- Hike
-- SUP (Stand Up Paddleboard)
+- SUP
 - Surf
-- Sailing
+- Boat
-- Boating
+- Sail

 ### Important Settings

 - Use the best possible GNSS setting.
+  - **Airoha**
-  - Airoha - All Systems + Multi-Band > All Systems > Standard GPS
+    - *All Systems + Multi-Band > All Systems > Standard GPS*
+    - Avoid using SatIQ because it causes the speed accuracy to deteriorate.
+  - **Sony**
-  - Sony - GPS + Galileo > GPS + BeiDou > GPS + GLONASS > Standard GPS
+    - *GPS + Galileo > GPS + BeiDou > GPS + GLONASS > Standard GPS*
+  - **MediaTek**
-  - MediaTek - GPS + Galileo > GPS + GLONASS > Standard GPS
+    - *GPS + Galileo > GPS + GLONASS > Standard GPS*
-- Use recording frequency of "every second".
+- Use the recording frequency of "every second".
-- Ensure phone is automatically updating its time from the network.
+- Ensure the phone is automatically updating its time from the network.